-This post describes the best practices associated with planning for a custom software development project.
+This article describes the best practices associated with planning for a custom software development project.

 Wouldn’t it be nice if you knew a realistic cost and timeline before you commit additional resources to a new software project?
 Just like you need a blueprint from an architect before you commit to building your dream house, you need to undergo solid requirements gathering before you make a final decision on your software project.

 When embarking on a custom software project, you must define what the product is going to look like, what it’s going to do, and what it’s not going to do.
-This has to be done from both business and technical perspectives.
-The process should include designs of the needed screens, workflows, use-cases, a definition of what technologies will be needed, definition of scope; the list goes on.
+This has to be done from both business model and technical perspectives.
+The process should include designs of the needed screens, workflows, use cases, a definition of what technologies will be needed, a definition of scope; the list goes on.

 Product managers need to have confidence in their product so they can justify the expense and time.
-Businesses care about how much it’s going to cost, which is why the normal first step is to solicit some "ballpark estimates" from a few development firms.
-This is cutting corners.
-It does not give the product manager or the business team adequate information to make a sound business decision.
+Businesses care about how much it’s going to cost, which is why the normal first step is to solicit some "ballpark estimates" from a few software development firms.
+This is cutting corners and does not give the product manager or the business team adequate information to make a sound business decision.

+Yes, ballpark estimates are worthless.
 If you already believe me, then you can skip the rest of this section.
 Remember all those estimates you got from some development shops for free?
-The ones they wouldn’t put their skin behind unless they padded it by 300%?
-Those are worthless.
+The ones they wouldn’t put their skin behind them unless they padded them by 300%?
+Those are truly worthless.
 Deciding on a development shop based on a ballpark estimate is a terrible idea.

 - Add data points to a map based on a user’s GPS location

 - Route the user to a destination they choose